 Road & Highway Repair in Auckland

-Blake Civil Construction delivers road repair in Auckland for private roads, commercial accessways, subdivisions, and highway maintenance contracts.
-Whether your road has potholes breaking through the surface, pavement cracking from subgrade failure, or kerb and channel damage from heavy vehicle traffic — our roading crews carry out the repairs properly from the base up.
+our road repair specialists delivers road repair in Auckland for private roads, commercial accessways, subdivisions, and highway maintenance contracts.
+Whether your road has potholes breaking through the surface, pavement cracking from subgrade failure, or kerb and channel damage from heavy vehicle traffic, our roading crews carry out repairs from the base up, not just the surface down.

 What is Road & Highway Repair in Auckland?

 Road and highway repair covers everything from isolated pothole patching through to full pavement reconstruction on failed road sections.
 In Auckland, roads take a beating from heavy rain saturating clay subgrades, constant traffic loading, and utility trenching that weakens the pavement structure if not reinstated correctly.
 A surface patch over a structural problem is a temporary fix that fails again within months.
-We investigate why the road is failing, address the underlying cause — whether that is poor drainage, subbase failure, or inadequate compaction — and carry out a repair that restores the road to its designed capacity.
+We investigate why the road is failing, address the underlying cause (whether that's poor drainage, subbase failure, or inadequate compaction) and carry out a repair that restores the road to its designed capacity.
 Our work meets Auckland Transport and Waka Kotahi NZTA standards for materials, compaction, and finished surface.

 • Pothole repair and digout repairs for private roads, car parks, and commercial sites